ariskoutris/SekiroBot/README.md

 # SekiroBot
-A simple Python farming bot for Sekiro: Shadows Die Twice for "Ashina Outskirts - Outskirts Wall - Stairway" location.
+A simple Python farming bot for Sekiro: Shadows Die Twice for "Ashina Castle - Upper Tower - Antechamber" location.
-**You must progress the game to just before the final boss fight in order to use this farming bot.**
+**You must first defeat the divine dragon to use this farming bot.**

 Click the image below to see the bot in action: